-2 RULES OF THE COMPETITION
+1 RULES OF THE COMPETITION

-- 2.1 The competition shall be conducted in accordance with the Rules of Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 2.2 These Regulations will be published from time to time by FIH on its website www.fih.ch - 2.3 The competition plan and ranking scheme is set out in Appendix 2. - 2.4 The FIH Code of Conduct, established to create awareness of and accountability for the promotion of the game of hockey amongst the participants of the competition will apply. - 2.5 The FIH Media Policy (Appendix 6) will apply to the Tokyo 2020 Olympic Games Test Event. - 2.6 By competing in the competition all National Associations, players, and team officials grant FIH, TOCOG, and the sponsors and broadcasters of the competition the right in perpetuity to make, use, process, edit, store or sell any photographs, video, television, audio material or other reproductions of the players, teams and / or team officials during the competition without the need for further consent and without the payment of royalties. - 2.7 In addition to Articles 2.4 and 2.5 above, FIH Statutes and General Regulations, Rules of Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Integrity Code, FIH Standard Event Operating Procedures and any other rules and regulations that are applicable and may come into force from time to time, shall apply.
+- 1.1 These Regulations apply to the FIH Hockey Women's World Cup 2022. - 1.2 The competition shall be conducted in accordance with the Rules of Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 1.3 The competition plan and ranking schemes are set out in Appendix 2. - 1.4 The Tournament Regulations will be published by FIH on its website www.fih.ch from time to time. - 1.5 FIH in its absolute discretion will formulate and publish the Match Schedule for the competition.
+FIH reserves the right to amend this schedule as a result of any circumstances that may arise. - 1.6 The FIH Code of Conduct (Appendix 4) applies at all International Events.
+For the purposes of these Tournament Regulations, "International Event" shall include those tournaments listed in Article 1.1 above. - 1.7 The FIH Media Policy (Appendix 6) will apply to those tournaments listed in Article 1.1 above. - 1.8 In addition to Articles 1.6 and 1.7 above, FIH Statutes and General Regulations, Rules of Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Integrity Code, FIH Standard Event Operating Procedures and any other rules and regulations that are applicable and may come into force from time to time, shall apply.